palkeo/pakala/README.md

 The contract balance being 0, we won't be able to have it send us some ethers.
 So we override the balance to be 1 ETH: then it has some "virtual" money to send us.

-The tool with tell you a bug was found, and dump you a path of "states" (each state being a transaction, with the associated constraints you need to respect).
+The tool with tell you a bug was found, and dump you a path of "states".
+Each state corresponds to a transaction, with constraints that needs to be respected for that code path to be taken, storage that has been read/written...

-Advice: look at the calldata[0] to see the function signature for each transaction.
+Advice: look at ``calldata[0]`` in the constraints to see the function signature for each transaction.

 See ``./pakala.py help`` for more complete usage information.